Welcome...

 About Me

 Dr. ir.
-Cristina Zaga is an assistant professor at Human-Centred Design Group (Design and Production Management department) and a researcher at the The DesignLab at the University of Twente.
+Cristina is an assistant professor of Human-Centred Design group and DesignLab at the University of Twente.

-Her award-winning work in Human-Robot Interaction has received many accolades.
-She is regularly invited as a speaker at events (e.g., TEDx), symposia, and conferences.
-Cristina regularly publishes in top tier conference venues (CHI conference, HRI conference, CSCW conference) and is heavily involved in academic service for ACM SIGCH.
-Cristina was selected as Google Women TechMaker Scholar 2018 for her research quality and her support to empower women and children in STEM.
+Her award-winning work has received many accolades, including the NWO Science Prince for DEI initiatives (2022), the Dutch High Education Award (2022), and the Google Women Techmaker Award and scholarship (2018).
+She is regularly invited as a speaker at events (e.g., TEDx), symposia, and international conferences.
+Cristina regularly publishes papers in top-tier conference venues (CHI conference, HRI conference, DIS, CSCW conference) and is heavily involved in academic service for ACM SIGCHI and Design Research Society.

 Publications